safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 ---

 <br>**2) Create Automation**
-<br>Now to create the Automation that will watch the Directory for incoming files.
-Navigate to the Automations page and click on the build tab.
+<br>Now to create the Automation that will watch the BuildingUpdates Directory for incoming files.
+Navigate to Automations > Build on the side menu bar.
+In the Getting Started dialog that appears when you go to the Automations page for the first time, click on the Build tab and click Create New to start a new Automation.

-By default Automations starts in guided mode.
+By default, Automations starts in guided mode.
 This means that there is already a Trigger node on the canvas but it will still need to be configured.

 Start by selecting the Trigger and a parameter box will appear on the right hand side of the canvas.
-Select Directory modified from the drop-down list as the trigger for this Automation
+Select Directory modified from the drop-down list as the Trigger for this Automation.

 ![](./Images/Img4.401.Ex1.NewTriggerDialog.png)

-<br>**3) Define Trigger parameters**
+<br>**3) Define Trigger Parameters**
 <br>After selecting a Trigger type a list of configurable parameters appears in the dialog.
-Click the elipsis button to browse the FME Server Resources and set the Directory to Watch parameter.
-Select the newly created Resources under the Data subfolder:
+Click the ellipsis button to browse the FME Server Resources and set the Directory to Watch parameter.
+Select the newly created BuildingUpdates folder under the Data subfolder:

 ![](./Images/Img4.402.Ex1.DirectoryToWatch1.png)

 Leave the Watch Subdirectories and Receive Notifications for Folders parameters set to No, since we are only interested in monitoring for files in the BuildingUpdates folder directly.

 Then for the Filter parameter remove the MODIFY and DELETE actions.
-Since we are looking to add to the corporate database, in this example we are only interested in monitoring for new files arriving, not old ones being removed:
+Since we are looking to add to the corporate database, in this example we are only interested in monitoring for new files arriving, not old ones being changed or removed:

 ![](./Images/Img4.403.Ex1.DirectoryWatchFilter.png)

 Lastly change the Poll Interval to 30 Seconds and then in the bottom left corner, click on the Validate button to ensure the trigger was set up correctly.
 Now click Apply to save these parameters.
-In the canvas the Trigger node will update to show it is a Directory watch.
+In the canvas the Trigger node will update to show it is a Directory Watch.

 ![](./Images/Img4.404.Ex1.CompleteDirectoryWatch.png)